ShadowKatStudios/OC-Minitel/protocol-3.md

 When sending a message, check the cache for the given destination.
 If there is a hardware address in the cache for the destination, send the message straight to that address.
 Otherwise, broadcast the message.

-### WIP, Optional: Broadcast address
+### Optional: Broadcast address

-Packets addressed to the broadcast address (currently undecided) can optionally be received by all nodes.
+Packets addressed to the broadcast address, an adress of an empty string, can optionally be received by all nodes om the same layer 2 network.
+While a node MAY forward a broadcast packet to other nodes, it SHOULD NOT, unless both sides of the forward are prepared to handle such a packet, to avoid it going around the entire layer 3 network.

 ### WIP, Optional: Network status packets